kevin-in-code/svelte-toasts/CONTRIBUTING.md

 - Create a topic branch with your changes
   - Only make changes relevant to your issue
   - Follow existing code patterns, style, and formatting
+- Use conventional commits in your commit messages

 - Create a pull request
-  - The PR exists is created in your fork
+  - The PR should be created in your own fork
-  - The base repository of the PR is this project, not your fork
+  - However, the base repository of the PR should be this project, not your fork
-  - Use conventional commit formatting for your PR title and description

-## Use Conventional Commits for PRs
+## Use Conventional Commits

-_These conventions do not apply to your own local commits._

-- Your PR title and description should follow the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) format, but commits on your own feature branches can follow any convention
+- Your commits should follow the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) format

+- If you have not used conventional commits in your feature branch, you may still contribute.
+In this case, please format your PR title and description in the conventional commit format.
+This will help the creating of an appropriately formatted merge commit.

-- The format of your PR title should be as follows
+- The conventional commit format is as follows

   `<type>[(<scope>)][!]: <description>`